 Strategies and resources to help you get the information you need

 Technology is great until it doesn’t work the way we expect it to.
-We’re here to teach you how to troubleshoot your device on your own and learn about on-campus and remote tech support services at Ohio State.
+Learn about on-campus and remote tech support services at Ohio State and how to troubleshoot your device on your own.

 What You Can Do: Troubleshooting on Your Own